mollyim/mollysocket/README.md

 ## Web Server

 MollySocket exposes a web server so that Molly can send the information it needs to operate.
-You should configure TLS with a reverse proxy in front of MollySocket.
+You must configure TLS with a reverse proxy in front of MollySocket.
+Molly can only connect to the server over HTTPS.

 It is possible to use MollySocket without the web server, but you will have to manually register the information MollySocket needs: see the **Air Gapped** mode on Android settings.